There we were, coming into the black-sanded beach of Iwo Jima. Bullets whiz by and explosions go off all around us.

 - Dodge the questions.
 From the mouths of babes come the most awkward questions.
 They don’t know any better.
 Redirect, or use the moment to educate them on why it is a bad idea to ask a veteran if she ever killed a bad guy.

 - Recover from going too far.
 If you share something that makes the children uncomfortable, tell a different story.
 The worst thing my grandpa could have done was to stop talking about his experience.
 It left the grandchildren thinking this period of time was terrible when he felt nearly the opposite.
-Use these tips when taking with a child in your life about your military service.
+Use these tips when talking with a child in your life about your military service.